product icon

 Returns the baseLocale defined in the settings.

-Useful as fallback if no other strategy returned a locale.
-If a cookie has not been set yet, for example.
+It is useful as a fallback strategy if no other strategy returns a locale, for example, if a cookie has not been set yet.

 compile({